Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 The High King (Ardrí) rules from the Bone See, so called because all around the open-air throne room (heated by thermal vents) are views of the burial tombs and monuments of the Crossing and the Invasion and the War of Brothers that divided the Kingdoms almost as soon as they were formed.

 The dark river Ión runs out of the forest of Pinefrost, and little tributaries run in Builder canals through Iónad, gracing the city with water and transport to the Sea.
-The Great Trade Road runs out from Ionad and into the other kingdoms.
+The Ribbon, a great trade road, runs out from Ionad and into the other kingdoms (ending in the new capitol of Ternyn, Aberafon on the island of Ynys Drwd).
 Its byways are well patrolled and protected within the High Kingdom, and many public houses, each with an honored Fila ancestry dot the trade routes, providing welcome and good fortune for travelers and traders.
 All culture seems to flow from Iónad.

 Alae is called the “fallen kingdom” because it is more like a collection of homesteaders.
 Alae has its own heroes (Arwr) and trades with the Vulfen and the Salkai and the Meren.
 But it is a wild place where each person carries their own law or lack of it.